thusoy/salt-states/salt/tls-terminator/README.md

 `add_headers` key.
 This also enables overriding the defaults mentioned above.
 The default headers will only be added if the header isn't already set by the upstream.

+You can remove the default headers or headers set globally by setting them to an empty string.

 Sample pillar config:

 ```yaml